Clicky

 Weight700 g

 So, what we can see from the specs sheet is that everything is normal and nothing is at the top of the line and it’s totally fair because it’s a budget CPU cooler.
 The fan speed is having the range of only 500-1500RPM, so theoretically it means that it will run silently as the maximum speed doesn’t even reach 2000RPM.
-As far as the Airflow and Air pressure go, both are fine but the real test will show how much cooling can it perform but let’s take a look at the cooler itself.
+As far as the flow and Air pressure go, both are fine but the real test will show how much cooling can it perform, Let’s take a look at the cooler itself.

 Unboxing

-The box is pretty much similar to most of the coolers out there and the heatsink comes separated from the fan and a small white cardboard is there which is containing the accessories.
+The box is pretty much similar to most of the coolers out there and the heatsink comes separated from the fan and a small white cardboard is there which contains the accessories.

 The heatsink is normal with each fin 0.4mm thick and having 2.2mm spacing between them.
-The heatsink can have two fans at the same time at both the sides because it’s ergonomic and the fins are neither too strong nor too weak.
-It is intermediate in quality but don’t put pressure on it because they can be bent easily if put a lot of pressure, unlike the MSI Core Frozr L cooler which has a very strong heatsink.
+The heatsink can have two fans at the same time on both sides because it’s ergonomic and the fins are neither too strong nor too weak.
+It is intermediate in quality but don’t put pressure on it because it can be bent easily if put a lot of pressure, unlike the MSI Core Frozr L cooler which has a very strong heatsink.

-Theoretically, it should work good and should have good airflow in between the fins but we will see it in the benchmarks.
+Theoretically, it should work well and should have good airflow in between the fins but we will see it in the benchmarks.

-Now coming to its base, it has 4 copper heat pipes that are exposed at the base along with the aluminium heatsink base and will take the heat from the CPU to the main heatsink above.
-The base is well finished and it’s better than the base of Cooler Master Hyper 212 LED Turbo cooler.
+Now coming to its base, it has 4 copper heat pipes that are exposed at the base along with the aluminum heatsink base and will take the heat from the CPU to the main heatsink above.
+The base is well-finished and it’s better than the base of the Cooler Master Hyper 212 LED Turbo cooler.

 Thermaltake Contac Silent 12 fan